port-labs/port-docs/docs/quickstart.md

 ### The results

-Now you should see your new running service Entity, and if you look at the Service column and the Environment column, you will see the service and environment you created previously:
+Now you will see your new running service Entity, and if you look at the Service column and the Environment column, you will see the service and environment you created previously:

 ![Developer Portal Running Service with service and environment marked](../static/img/welcome/quickstart/RunningServiceWithServiceAndEnvironment.png)

 Click on the `Notification Service Prod` link in the `title` column and you will see what we call the **specific Entity page**.
-This page allows you to see the complete details and dependency graph of a specific entity.
+This page allows you to see the complete details and dependency graph of a specific Entity.

 ![Developer Portal Running Service specific entity page after relation](../static/img/welcome/quickstart/runningServiceSpecificEntityPageAfterRelation.png)

 :::info
-In our case, the specific entity page for a running service will also show us a tab with the **microservice** the running service belongs to, and another tab with the **environment** of the running service because that is the Relation we mapped.
+In our case, the specific Entity page for a running service will also show us a tab with the **microservice** the running service belongs to, and another tab with the **environment** of the running service because that is the Relation we mapped.
 :::

-Feel free to continue exploring the specific entity page and the environments, services and running service pages.
+Feel free to continue exploring the specific Entity page and the environments, services and running service pages.
 Notice the `filter`, `hide`, `sort` and `group by` controls you can find at the top right of Port's table widgets.

 You can also use Port's API to make GET requests for Blueprints and Entities, here is a code example to get the running service Entity we created in this tutorial: